openstack/manila/doc/source/admin/cephfs_driver.rst

   Using a non-unique Ceph auth ID will result in the driver unintentionally evicting other CephFS clients using the same Ceph auth ID to connect to the backend.

-- The snapshot support of the driver is disabled by default.
-The ``cephfs_enable_snapshots`` configuration option needs to be set to ``True`` to allow snapshot operations.
-Snapshot support will also need to be enabled on the backend CephFS storage.

 - Snapshots are read-only.
 A user can read a snapshot's contents from the ``.snap/{manila-snapshot-id}_{unknown-id}`` folder within the mounted